 Resources

-The second part of the course presents different ways of addressing the issues explored in the first part.
+The second part explores different ways of addressing the challenges presented in Part I.

 Episode 1 - Introduction

-This introductory episode takes up the key elements of the first part and explains the construction methodology of the following episodes.
+This introductory episode revisits key elements from Part I and explains the methodology used to build the subsequent episodes.

 Episode 4 - Changing the energy system

-Following on from the episode on climate stabilization, this episode presents the major levers identified to decarbonize energy production systems and limit their environmental impact.
+Building on climate stabilisation, this episode explores the major levers for decarbonising energy systems and reducing their environmental impacts.

 Episode 5 - Transforming humanity's metabolism